Leap Administration#

 You can send invitation reminders to one or more invitees.

-• To send invitation reminders to multiple invitees simultaneously, perform the following:
+• To send invitation reminders to multiple invitees simultaneously, select the invitees to which to send invitation reminders and use Manage Selected multiselect_menu.

 Resending Invitations#